mitschabaude/chrode/README.md

 });

 // build only
-// the second parameter is an object that directly overrides our input to esbuild.build(...),
-// with the added convenience of returning the build output let script = await build('./script.js', {minify: true});
+// the second parameter is an object that directly overrides our input to esbuild.build(...) let script = await build('./script.js', {minify: true});
 ```